MetaMask/metamask-docs/services/reference/blast/quickstart.md

 #### Node Fetch

-1. In your project folder, install the Node Fetch package using `npm`:
+1. In your project folder, install the `node-fetch package using `npm`:

     ```bash
     npm i node-fetch